Performance-Complexity Tradeoffs in Greedy Weak Submodular Maximization with Random Sampling: Supplementary Material

-As mentioned in Section \ref{sec:pre}, the problem of sparse support selection in \eqref{sls-set} is NP-hard.
-Typically, analysis of an approximation scheme for this problem is focused on either (i) establishing nontrivial worst-case approximation factor, or (ii) establishing lowerbounds on probability of exact recovery.
-For sparse support selection, the latter has been the prevalent type of a guarantee, and is also the primary type of analysis in the remainder of this paper.
-However, we will also comment on the first type of guarantee, i.e., discuss the worst-case approximation factor of \textsc{Psg}.

-Theorem \ref{thm:sss} summarizes the main results of this section.
+Theorem \ref{thm:sss} summarizes the result of this supplementary.
 It states that \textsc{Psg} successfully recovers $k$-sparse $\x$ with high probability as long as the number of measurements is linear in $k$ (sparsity) and logarithmic in $\frac{m}{k}$, achieving the optimal sample complexity established by Candes and Tao \cite{candes2005decoding}. \begin{theorem} Let $\x \in \Rb^m$ be an arbitrary sparse vector with $k$ non-zero entries and let $\A \in \Rb^{n\times m}$ denote a random matrix with entries drawn independently from ${\cal N}(0,1/n)$.
 Given noiseless measurements $\y=\A\x$, \textsc{Psg} with parameter $e^{-k}\leq \epsilon \leq e^{-\frac{k}{m}}$ finds a solution that satisfies